AarohiAnalyzes/Python-for-Data-Analysis/Module1_Importing_Datasets/Lesson1/Notes.md

 ---

-### Features, Predictors, and Target Variables
+### 🎯 Features, Predictors, and Target Variables
 - **Features:** Independent variables or inputs used to make predictions.
   - Example: `age`, `income`, `education_level`
 - **Predictors:** Another term for features — variables that help predict outcomes.
 - **Target Variable:** The output or dependent variable that the model tries to predict.
   - Example: `will_purchase`, `disease_outcome`, `price`

 ---

-**Summary**
+## ✅ Summary
 - Datasets come in structured, unstructured, and semi-structured forms.
 - Data is stored in rows (records) and columns (attributes).
 - Features (predictors) help determine the target variable in data analysis or machine learning.